 For more background on this equation and information on the relation to the Patlack-Keller-Segel system, see the paper \cite{ulusoy}, where a number of results on existence and blow-up are proved.
 The non-convexity of the functional $E_\alpha$ is the source of interesting features in the study of this gradient flow problem.

 Before stating our result, we recall some relevant facts about the original two dimensional problem.
-In the theory of this problem as developed by Dolbeault and Perhame \cite{17}, the logarithmic Hardy-Littlewood-Sobolev (log-HLS) inequality play the role corresponding to (\ref{enfnc}).
-The sharp log-HLS inequality \cite{B, CL} sates that for all $f\geq 0$ on $\R^2$ such that $f \log f$ is integrable,
+In the theory of this problem as developed by Dolbeault and Perthame \cite{17}, the logarithmic Hardy-Littlewood-Sobolev (log-HLS) inequality plays the role corresponding to (\ref{enfnc}).
+The sharp log-HLS inequality \cite{B, CL} states that for all $f\geq 0$ on $\R^2$ such that $f \log f$ is integrable,

 where $M = \int_{\R^2} f {\rm d}x$ is the {\em total mass}.
 Thus, the log HLS inequality differs form the HLS inequality in that the sharp constant in it depends on the mass.
 Building on earlier work of J\"ager and Luckhaus \cite{JL}, Dolbeault and Perthame showed that the mass $M = 8\pi$ is critical in two dimensions.
 For initial data $f_0$ with $ \int_{\R^2} f_0 {\rm d}x < 8\pi$, solutions $f(t,x)$ exist for all time, and $\int f(t,x) \log f(t,x){\rm d}x$ is uniformly bounded in $t$.
-J\"ager and Luckhaus proved existence of solutions and obtained this global existence results for solutions with $ \int_{\R^2} f_0 {\rm d}x < M_0$, for an explicit $M_0$ smaller than $8\pi$.
+J\"ager and Luckhaus proved existence of solutions and obtained this global existence result for solutions with $ \int_{\R^2} f_0 {\rm d}x < M_0$, for an explicit $M_0$ smaller than $8\pi$.